 On hot summer days, it can be tempting to open a fire hydrant.
 When hydrants are opened without a spray cap, they can use 1,000 gallons of water per minute (or more), reducing water pressure in the surrounding area, making it harder for the fire department to fight fires when necessary.

 Your local fire station can help you open a fire hydrant safely and legally.
-Ask them to install a City-approved Spray Cap on a nearby hydrant that is located in a low traffic area so children are safe to play.
+Ask them to install a spray cap on a nearby hydrant that is located in a low traffic area so children are safe to play.

 If you see a leaking or running fire hydrant, please report it to 311 or fill out this online form so we can follow up.